mousa-dsc/Usecase-3-Project-2/README.md

 - We will explain our work through the use of each dataset

 ### Dataset 1- Times Higher Education:
-### Dataset 1- Times Higher Education:
-******- Data Profiling:******
+- Data Profiling:
-****  - Descriptive analysis:****
+	- Descriptive analysis:
     		-  This dataset consists of three of 1591 rows and 20 Columns.
     		-  Values types are Float and Objects.
-****  -  7 Dimentions:****
+	-  7 Dimentions:
-**    - Reliablity:** Yes, the data that was provided in Kaggle is reliable and was collected from the original source which is “Times Higher Education”.
+		- Reliablity:** Yes, the data that was provided in Kaggle is reliable and was collected from the original source which is “Times Higher Education”.
 This is considered a reliable source because they have been providing university ranking since 2004 and they have been collecting data via surveys and academic institutions. https://www.timeshighereducation.com/rankings/impact/overall/2023

-**    - Timeliness: **The data is not up to date.
+		- Timeliness: The data is not up to date.
 It is 2023 data and there is 2024 data but it is not open therefore we can't use it.
 There is a solution that we use data scraping techniques but it is out of our expertise.

-**    - Consistency:** Yes, the data is consistent throughout all the columns, and the data are the same as the data source.
+		- Consistency: Yes, the data is consistent throughout all the columns, and the data are the same as the data source.

-  **  - Relevance(Sample Selection):** Yes, the given data is relevant and can be used to answer the questions, because the questions ask about universities global ranking.
+  		- Relevance(Sample Selection): Yes, the given data is relevant and can be used to answer the questions, because the questions ask about universities global ranking.
-  **  -  Relevance(Variable Selection):** Dropped the ‘ranking-institution-title href’ column because it contains the universities website links and it is irrelevant.
+  		-  Relevance(Variable Selection): Dropped the ‘ranking-institution-title href’ column because it contains the universities website links and it is irrelevant.

-  **  - Uniqueness:** Yes, the data is unique, there are no duplicated rows.
+  		- Uniqueness: Yes, the data is unique, there are no duplicated rows.

-  **  - Completeness:** Every column has missing values except ‘Rank’, ‘University Name’ and ‘scores’.
+  		- Completeness: Every column has missing values except ‘Rank’, ‘University Name’ and ‘scores’.

-  **  - Check Accuracy** The data types were not uniformed.
+  		- Check Accuracy: The data types were not uniformed.

-****- Data Cleaning:****
+ - Data Cleaning:
 	- Renamed all the columns to shorter and more optimized names.
 	- And converted all of the 8 scores columns to strings becuase they had floats and strings as values.
 	- Removes the +, =, - signs from the Rank column.
 	- Removed the - sign from the 8 scores columns from values that had range such as 7.9-53.
 	- Did the same for Total scores column.
 	- Removed the \n from the name of the universities.
 	- Converted the 8 scores columns and Total scores to Floats and the Rank to int.
 	- Filled the missing values in the column location from locations from the Central World dataset.
 	- Filled the remaining values of location with Unknown!.
 	- Fixed the Column Rank because it skipped values such as 1, 2, 3, 3, 5 and added the solution to a new column called Rank_new.

 - Did the data answered our questions?
   	No, the data answered only 4 out of 5 questions.

 ### Dataset 2- Center World University Ranking: